 Get-Partition –DiskNumber 1,2 | Remove-Partition -Confirm:$false

-To delete all partitions from disks and completely clear data, run the command
+To delete all partitions on Disk1 and completely erase data, use:

 Clear-Disk -Number 1 -RemoveData -Confirm:$false

-If there are OEM partitions on a disk (OEM recovery partition, EFI partition, System Reserved), use the RemoveOEM parameter to remove them:
+If there are OEM partitions on a disk (OEM recovery partition, EFI partition, System Reserved), use the RemoveOEM parameter to delete them:

 Clear-Disk -Number 1 -RemoveData –RemoveOEM

-The next PowerShell one-liner will initialize all new connected RAW-type disks, create the partition table on them and create NTFS partitions with the maximum available size.
-It is convenient to use it when connecting a new disk:
+Use the following PowerShell command to initialize any new RAW disks connected to the computer and create an NTFS partition with the maximum available size.
+It is convenient to use when connecting a new, empty disk (whether physical or virtual).

 Get-Disk |Where-Object PartitionStyle -eq 'RAW' |Initialize-Disk -PartitionStyle MBR -PassThru |New-Partition -AssignDriveLetter -UseMaximumSize |Format-Volume -FileSystem NTFS -Confirm:$false